ibdgc/idhub/docs/for-data-curators/troubleshooting.md

     2. Ensure that at least one of the designated subject ID columns (like `consortium_id`) is present and contains a value.
     3. Verify that the ID is correctly formatted and does not contain typos or extra characters.
 Correct the ID in your source data file.

+!!! tip "Advanced Subject ID Troubleshooting"
+    For complex identity resolution issues, you can directly query the `identity_resolutions` table or the `v_multi_gsid_conflicts` view to see exactly how the GSID service made its decision.
+Learn more in the [Guide to Audit & Resolution Tables](./audit-resolution-tables.md).

 ---

 #### 2. Missing Required Fields